Bro Pro-Files: Mark Scannell (CA-TH ’84)

 Like most of us, Mark Scannell visited a few other houses during fraternity rush.
 He knew a couple of SAEs at San Diego State University, but wanted to keep an open mind.However, no other fraternity captured my interest,” Mark (CA-TH ’84) said about the fall 1979 rush.
-“I thought the SAEs were a more interesting, diverse group.
+“I thought the SAEs were a more interesting group of guys.
 So I just stopped going to the others.”

 After becoming an active, Mark didn’t waste much time getting involved.
 He attended Leadership School (with Brothers Phil Belling, Gary Martin, and Frank Campbell) in the summer of 1980.
 While active Mark served the CA-TH Chapter as Eminent Archon, Pledge Trainer, Social Chairman, Little Sister Liaison, Sports Chairman, Publicity, and Alumni Relations, as well as serving on the SDSU Interfraternity Council’s Judicial Committee.